 Duke Continuing Studies reserves the exclusive right, at its sole and absolute discretion, to withhold registration or require withdrawal from the program of any student or applicant.

-Note: Additional short courses available are optional training and have no grading requirement towards earning the certificate.
+Note: Projects provide optional training and have no grading requirement towards earning the certificate.

 Step 2: Complete Six Advanced Modules of Your Choice

-Note students may complete all modules below if time allows at no additional cost.
+Note: Students may complete all courses below if time allows at no additional cost.